At a glance

 When kids struggle with handwriting, it doesn’t mean they’re not smart.
 But messy handwriting can get in the way of learning, since it can keep kids from showing what they know.

-There are a few things schools can do for kids who need help with handwriting.
+There are different things teachers can do for kids who need help with handwriting.
 For example, the teacher could let your child use special lined paper or have extra time to finish written work.